|Is my course available online?

-Please refer to our refund policy for further information.
-This will have been provided to you when you confirmed your place.
-If you do not wish to continue your studies online please contact your College or Study Centre.
+Please refer to the Terms and Conditions page on our website for further information.
+If you do not wish to continue with your studies, please contact your College or Study Centre.

-- If you choose to defer your place, we will work with you to find an alternative study plan so you can continue your studies at the next available intake that offers on-campus teaching in your chosen study destination.
-If we are unable to find an alternative study plan for you, we will refund the balance of your tuition fees.
+- You can choose to your defer your place and we will work with you to find an alternative study plan so you can begin your studies at the next available intake that offers on-campus teaching in your chosen study destination.

-- If you choose to cancel your place, our usual cancellation and refund policy will apply.
+- You can choose to withdraw from your studies, and our usual cancellation and refund policy will apply.

 |Will UK universities teach online for the whole academic year 2020/21?